Social Studies and Mrs. Josie Helmuth-Rowe

-Current Issues: Students are able to analyze and compare the current views of the Occupy Wall Street Groups through the use of newspaper articles, magazine articles and internet research.
-They have also become aware of the Nations Banking crisis through the use of a current event website and debates and discussions daily.
+Current Issues: Students are able to analyze and compare the current views of the ISIS crisis, as well as the Ebola Virus and the Enterovirus D68 through the use of newspaper articles, magazine articles and internet research.
+They have also become aware of the Nations Banking and Stock Market through the use of a current event website and debates and discussions daily.

 Gender Studies: This course will focus on the way gender shapes individuals as well as culture throughout history.
 Students will learn social construction of gender and the relationships and experience between men and women.
 Topics covered will include gender expectations in how, workplace and government.
 They will learn how society, media, religion, interpersonal relationships and individual rights are viewed.

 Introduction to Economics: This course will help the students understand economic concepts and theories.
 They will learn about the law of Supply and Demand, banking, credit decision making , taxation, budgets, markets and economic systems.